For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But, if you're a bit smarter with your shopping, you'll find that you can live a life of (relative) luxury and eat like a king on a shoestring budget.

-The average student spends around £31 a week on groceries.
-But, we have years of supermarket bargain-hunting experience that can help you cut this down.
+If you're struggling to eat well on a budget, we have years of supermarket bargain-hunting experience that can help.
 Simply by changing your food shopping habits, you could save hundreds of pounds every year.

-A bit of trivia for you: How much time does the average person spend shopping for food each year?
+A bit of trivia for you: How many times per month does the average person go food shopping?
 Answer at the end...

 How to save money on food shopping